ethz-asl/map_api/map-api/README.md

 #### Defining NetTables

-Additionally to specializing these translations, you will need to initialize the dmap-internal containers while you initialize your application.
-These containers all called `dmap::NetTable`s.
+For each data type, dmap has a container called `NetTable` which holds the history of all items of that type.
+In order to use these containers, you will need to initialize them with a unique name (that will be used for addressing data packets, so that the correct data arrives at the correct container on a remote peer) and a specification of the revision format (used for verifying that the correct data has arrived at a given container).

 For protobuf revisions, this is as simple as: